ARTICLES

 A very heartfelt arrangement for All Saints' Day using white phalaenopsis orchids and pink calla lilies

 Lastly, the tradition of placing candles on the graves the evening before All Saints’ Eve is becoming more common.
-All Saints' Day is coming up quickly so make sure to restock on your favorite flowers to celebrate this day the right way.
+This special day is coming up quickly so make sure to get your favorite flowers to celebrate this day the right way.

 Red Roses for All Saints on the 1st of November

 In many countries, the color red is a symbol of love.
-Rose Red Naomi! is the perfect rose to say love never ends.
-Belgian designer Annick Mertens made a cemetery design and wrote a blog about it, in which she says about the Porta Nova Red Naomi rose:
+Rose Red Naomi! is the perfect rose to express the idea that love never ends.
+Belgian designer Annick Mertens made a cemetery design and wrote a blog about it, in which she says about Porta Nova's Red Naomi rose:

-"For me, it’s a rose you can use mono, and that gives power to your flowerpiece.
+"For me, it’s a rose that gives power to your flowerpiece.
 To honor someone special on All Saints' Day, the rose with its many petals opens up unexpectedly and beautifully to remember with a big heart the life of that special someone."

 Porta Nova Rose Red Naomi All Saints